 - Regret: Ultimately, I wish he hadn’t died!

 And so began the journey no one wants to take: trying to make sense of and adapt to the unexpected death of a much-wanted baby.
 I checked myself out of the hospital as I couldn’t bear to stay with all the mothers and babies, and we made the hour-long trek to the big city hospital.
 We were reunited with the nurse who’d held Cody while he died.
 Her name was Karen, too, and she’d worked overtime to wait for our arrival.
 Our parents supported us and grieved with us, and we introduced our 21-month-old son to his baby brother.

 I found it difficult to touch Cody at first, even though they’d kept him warm in a beautiful bassinet, but soon I couldn’t get enough of him.
 I didn’t want to let him go and couldn’t bear the thought of leaving him behind.
 As his body started to go cold and stiff, my husband wanted to go.
 It’s a personal decision, and I went along with this but really didn’t want to.
 I didn’t voice a different preference at the time but I realised afterwards that I wish I’d stayed, and stayed, and stayed.
 It was incredibly difficult to leave.

 - Regret: I wish with all my heart that I’d spent more time with Cody.

 The next few days were a blur.
-Our house was filled with friends and family who came to visit: we were carried by a sea of support, and I’m forever thankful.
+Our house was filled with friends and family who came to visit.
+We were swept along on a sea of support, and I’m forever thankful.

 My husband didn’t want to see Cody’s body before the funeral – it was just too painful – and I went along with this decision.
 I wasn’t strong enough at the time to speak up, let alone know what I really wanted.
-But one thing I know now – for sure – is this:
+And so I live with this regret.